aakash312/COVID-19/README.md

 Libraries Used: urllib, pandas, matplotlib, json and datetime

 Current Observation of output:

-The top 5 most affected states are: NY, NJ , CA, IL, MA
+-The top 5 most affected states are: NY, NJ , CA, IL, MA

 -The top 5 least affected states are: